tomjoht/learnapidoc/_docs/api_doc_survey/survey_automating_api_docs.md

 Note that Swagger does not automate the documentation by adding comments in the code in the same way as a platform-specific API.
 In fact, “automated" or “automatic" may be entirely the wrong word to use here, since there's nothing documented automatically.

-Swagger specifies a framework for describing your API.
+OpenAPI specifies a framework for describing your API.
 You're not adding comments in the code of your API as you do with a Java or C++ API.
 Instead, you create a separate file that describes the capabilities of your API.
 Here's a [sample Swagger file](https://github.com/appirio-tech/lc1-challenge-service/blob/85160966dbf2cc9a0023e185a8fb99f5c98b9e86/api/swagger/swagger.yaml) from a post on [appiro](http://appirio.com/category/tech-blog/2014/10/writing-documentation-first-api/).
 Once you describe your API using this standard framework, Swagger can convert it to the display shown above (or [see the full Swagger demo here](http://petstore.swagger.wordnik.com/)).

 In that sense, calling Swagger an automated doc solution is probably confusing things.
 One person previously referred to Swagger as an "automated endpoint generator," which I think may be a better term for it.